Virtual Optimization and Validation for 3D Skeleton Winding (3DSW) Lightweight Structures

 • 3D skeleton winding (3DSW) enables paramount mechanical properties via highly load-path optimized structures and a minimal amount of fiber reinforcement

-• A CE-certified winding cell has been developed by Fraunhofer ICT and Fritz Automation developed and is now up and running at Fraunhofer ICT
+• A CE-certified winding cell has been developed by Fraunhofer ICT and Fritz Automation and is now up and running at Fraunhofer ICT

 Project partners